German virus death toll tops 50,000 even as infections sink

 Authorities are trying to encourage more people to work from home, thus reducing the numbers who use public transport.
 Restaurants, bars, sports and leisure facilities have been closed since early November.
 Schools and nonessential shops followed in mid-December, and professional sports events are taking place without spectators.

 Merkel says everyone in Germany will be offered a vaccination by late September.
-There has been frustration with the slow start to vaccinations; by Wednesday, 1.32 million people had received a first dose.
+There has been frustration with the slow start to vaccinations.
+By Thursday, nearly 1.39 million people had received a first dose and over 115,000 a second dose.

+Britain has delayed giving second doses for up to three months so it can give the first dose to as many as possible.
+But Health Minister Jens Spahn signaled that Germany won’t follow suit, pointing to concerns over a lack of study data and the need for the most vulnerable and elderly to get “comprehensive” protection.

+“We will, according to all the scientific groundwork we have at the moment, stick to the … recommended rhythm for the second dose,” Spahn said Friday.

 Frank Jordans in Berlin contributed to this report.